Community and Service

 Giving importance to the sense of community encourages responsible citizenship as it seeks to deepen the adolescent's knowledge and understanding of the world around them.
 The emphasis is on developing community awareness and concern, and the skills needed to make an effective contribution to society.

 Students are encouraged to make connections between their intellectual and social growth, thereby refining their affective, creative and ethical as well as cognitive development.
 This is achieved through a process of discovery of self and community, and reflections inside as well as outside the classroom.
+Students should document all service activities completed from June to mid-May, even hours completed above and beyond the required amount.

 Mrs. Carrie Prieto is the MYP Service as Action Coordinator for students in grades 6 through 8.